 Complete the Research Proposal Form and send to QualityResearch@heart.org.
 Also include a current Curriculum Vitae.
 Please ensure the Research Proposal Form is completely and thoroughly filled out with details and suggested tables and charts.

 Award Details and Deadlines:

 AHA Early Career Investigator Database Seed Grant will now be awarded once per year.
-Proposals must be submitted prior to Oct 15th each year to QualityResearch@heart.org.
+Proposals must be submitted by Oct 16th each year to QualityResearch@heart.org.

 Applicants may submit one proposal per module.